whyboris/Video-Hub-App/remote/README.md

 ### Development

-First, clone the [Video Hub App remote](https://github.com/whyboris/Video-Hub-App-remote) repository and `npm install`
+First, clone the [Video Hub App remote](https://github.com/whyboris/Video-Hub-App-remote) repository and `yarn install`

-1) Edit anything if you'd like and run `npm run build`
+1) Edit anything if you'd like and run `yarn run build`
 2) Move the newly-generated files from `/dist/remote` to _this folder_
 3) Start the _server_ inside the running VHA app, go to the URL it tells you (either on your computer, phone, or tablet) to use the _remote_